Got a question? Please contact us

 Each programme has the suggested age levels listed. e.g. Years 1-2.

 Rad Rhythm is subscription based, so you can choose whether you subscribe all year round, or just for a couple months.
 You control your subscription when you login.
 The price is fixed whether you have 1 class or 10 classes using the programme.
+We used to charge by the year, so offering the monthly option is our way of making discounts available for smaller schools :) You're welcome!

 Each programme is different as is each lesson within each programme.
 For the larger programmes you will be best to set aside 45-50mins in your teaching plan to allow for set up and pack down either side of the lesson.